‘SNL’ Taps Megan Thee Stallion, Miles Teller, Brendon Gleeson as First Hosts For Season 48

 NBC announced on Tuesday that “SNL” will return with three consecutive shows on Oct.
 1, Oct.
 8 and Oct.
 15, featuring three first-time hosts.

-First up as host is Teller, who currently stars in the summer blockbuster “Saturday Night Live,” will open the “SNL” season with musical guest Kendrick Lamar.
+First up as host is Teller, who currently stars in the summer blockbuster “Top Gun: Maverick,” will open the “SNL” season with musical guest Kendrick Lamar.
 It’s Lamar’s third time as “SNL” music performer; the Grammy winner currently on tour promoting his new album “Mr. Morale & The Big Steppers.”

 The following week, on Oct.
 8, comes Gleeson, who will also host “SNL” for the first time.
 Gleeson, who won an Emmy in 2009 for playing Winston Churchill in HBO’s “Into the Storm,” is promoting his new film “The Banshees of Inisherin,” which hits theaters Oct.
 21.